mckennapsean/dissertation/content/05-security.md

   Four distinct channels played a role in BubbleNet's design.
 The first (top-most) channel was previous work, and the second and fourth channels involved users in two distinct settings, both research and operational.
-The third channel involved a network analyst from our university.
+The third channel involved a network analyst from the University of Utah.
 Each channel incorporated different sets of users and data, but the final design and deployment occurred due to the interaction of artifacts and user feedback across all channels.
 We highlight the various design activities conducted below the main timeline.
 ](figures/bubble-net/process-daf.pdf){#fig:process width="100%"}